Odhynn/Naerk/content/Places/St. Condall.md

 > [!quote]
 > _"Problem wasn't that our Holy City fought side by side with goblins and cyclops.
 Problem was that money was the motive."_

+This city, named after the famous saint [[Condall]], boasts a vast agricultural production and is the home of many knights of [[Arbader]].
+However, money and profit is thought to have undermined the values upon which the city was built.